malfattti/garden/Semiotics. The Basics.md

 -  connotations depend more on social intersubjectivity than on individual subjectivity
 -  they are dynamic and subject to change
 -  connotational codes: pervasive patterns of connotations
+-  connotation is very important in the advertising discourse

+## Myth